advanced-threat-research/GhidraScripts/README.md

 A script to interact with a LLM proxy and rename functions and variables and summarise functions.

 ### ColouriseByComplexity
 This script will colourise function calls in the disassembly listing depending on their complexity.
-If the function is complex, the colour will be dark red.
-If the function is not complex, it will be light red.
-The colour ranges between dark and light red where the most complex function will be the darkest and the least complex function will be the lightest colour red.
+If the function is complex, the colour will be bright red.
+If the function is not complex, it will be dark red.
+The colour ranges between dark and bright red where the most complex function will be the brightest and the least complex function will be the darkest colour red.

 ### Golang related scripts
 Simply run the scripts and observe the output in the Console Log.
 Error messages are indicative of what went wrong (i.e. a non supported file format, or an issue finding a specific data structure).
 Non-error messages are indicative of what the script has changed and updated.